graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   avoid ambiguities that can lead to confusing failures as the system grows, the GraphQL Composite Schemas specification prefers to be explicit about intentions and minimize reliance on inference and convention.

+Note: Although the GraphQL Composite Schemas specification does not describe how to combine arbitrary schemas, as noted above, tooling may be built to transform existing or external schemas into compliant _source schemas_.
+Details of building such tooling is beyond the scope of this specification.

 To enable greater interoperability between different implementations of tooling and gateways, this specification focuses on two core components: schema